 Read about birds that have evolved to lead humans to honey: The honeyguides.

 For more on how diet affected the development of the human body, read The Story of the Human Body: Evolution, Health, and Disease by Professor Daniel Lieberman.

 Was the Agricultural Revolution a total win for humanity?
 Read Jared Diamond’s article for a fascinating perspective.

 For insights on what to feed your microbiota, see Congratulations, You're A Superogranism.
 Now Eat Like It.
-You might also like What to Eat on the Paleo Diet.

 - Paleo Sheet Pan Dinners: Your DIY Guide